abdullahsheikh01/to_do_app_with_next.js/README.md

 - **Dynamic Styling**:
   - Tailwind CSS classes are dynamically set based on state variables to adapt the UI to the selected theme and device size.
-  - `twWidth` and `twHeight` values use JavaScript to make the app responsive to screen dimensions.

 - **Conditional Rendering**:
   - The component conditionally renders tasks and adjusts layout based on the number of tasks (e.g., grid view for multiple tasks, centered message for empty list).
 - **Clear All Functionality**:
   - It delete all the todos.